thinking-with-computers/ludus-spec/toplevel.md

 And it's super common to have different syntax possibilities in different contexts: `return` can only be used in functions in JS; `import` cannot be in a function.
 In Ludus, so far, `recur` may only be in loops and generators; and `yield` in generators.

 This does raise the question, however, of why not go all in on a static type system, which (beyond the complexity of writing a full HM type system with inference) is actually additional overhead burden for learners.
-Writing functions with type annotations is not good for your first langauge.
+Writing functions with type annotations is not good for your first language.
 Especially if you have to grok the parametric types that would be required to make a full HM type system work.
 (Also, just learn Elm.)

 The idea is to make coding as interactive as possible, to live in the runtime--but to make certain kinds of analysis possible that mean you don't have to take a code path to learn there are errors.
 And, then also, to be sure that you have excellent _runtime_ errors as well.